damanjot6767/Zoomcar-Clone/README.md

 # <span style="color:red"> Welcome Here!</span>

 Hello Readers,<br>
 It was during the final week which is depicted as the construct week.
-I have done this project within 5 days and build the clone of a very popular E-Commerce Car Self Drive Booking Website in the India for “Self Drive For Self Driven”, “Zoom Car” for Learning Purpose<br> This Project is our construct week project in Unit-4 and we give a name to our project called Zoomcar Project.<br> I hope you will enjoy the reading….
+I have done this project within 5 days and build the clone of a very popular E-Commerce Car Self Drive Booking Website in the India for “Self Drive For Self Driven”, “Zoom Car” for Learning Purpose<br> This Project is our construct week project in Unit-4 and I give a name to our project called Zoomcar-Clone.<br> I hope you will enjoy the reading….

 # <span style="color:red"> About Website: </span>